 To calculate TCO, it is important to understand that the true costs of a logistics system are more than just the initial investment or capital expenditure (CAPEX).
 A systems integrator must consider operational costs (OPEX) in order to provide a comprehensive TCO for the initial installation and to predict possible savings.

-Costs include: labour operating and running the system, energy usage, spare parts, maintenance, and upgrades to the software and hardware throughout the entire life cycle of a logistics solution.
-The goal of TGW’s 360-degree logistics solutions is to reduce those expenses from the start by developing and implementing customised operational strategies for the customer.
+Costs include: labor operating and running the system, energy usage, spare parts, maintenance, and upgrades to the software and hardware throughout the entire life cycle of a logistics solution.
+The goal of TGW’s 360-degree logistics solutions is to reduce those expenses from the start by developing and implementing customized operational strategies for the customer.

 The combination of the intelligent TGW Software Suite with energy-efficient components that feature lightweight construction, gears and drives, ensures that TGW’s automated solutions use up to 50 percent less energy (depending on the system requirements).
 For example, TGW KingDrive® conveyor technology, which — compared to conventional conveyor systems — is engineered to decrease energy costs by more than half.

 Maintenance, spare parts and on-going life cycle costs

 To make on-going maintenance easier for customers, TGW offers customizable Full Service Packages that include spare and wear parts and all relevant services, performed by a qualified team of TGW on-site engineers.
 Customers can choose from a variety of contracts, while their automation investment is backed by a high-quality warranty package.

 Christoph Wolkerstorfer emphasises: “Customers rely on our high-quality products and the availability of our systems, which is why we offer this service option — to eliminate any potential risk related to our installations.
 We want our customers to be able to concentrate on their core tasks without worrying about the detailed logistics processes inside the automated warehouse.
 We know how the installation works, and how to continuously improve the system.”